What are the key talking points at The Open?

 Defending champion Cameron Smith is also among the favourites as the Australian aims to emulate Ireland's Padraig Harrington, who was the last to win successive titles in 2006-07.

-Five-time major champion Brooks Koepka has rediscovered his form this year, winning his third US PGA Championship after finishing second at the Masters. while fellow American Rickie Fowler, who was joint second behind McIlroy in 2014, has enjoyed a recent renaissance, winning his first title in four years earlier this month.
+Five-time major champion Brooks Koepka has rediscovered his form this year, winning his third US PGA Championship after finishing second at the Masters.

+Fellow American Rickie Fowler, who was joint second behind McIlroy in 2014, has enjoyed a recent renaissance, winning his first title in four years earlier this month.

 Norway's Viktor Hovland, 25, along with 26-year-old Americans Cameron Young and Sam Burns, are part of the younger generation of players aiming for their breakthrough major.